|Imbalance Settlement Period (Electricity Balancing Market)|

 - volume calculation (request or metered).

-Pursuant to the draft ENTSO-E Electricity Balancing Network Code (NC EB) the harmonisation of the imbalance settlement period within and between synchronous areas was envisioned no later than two years after the NC EB entry into force.
+Pursuant to the initial ENTSO-E’s draft Electricity Balancing Network Code (NC EB) the harmonisation of the imbalance settlement period within and between synchronous areas was envisioned no later than two years after the NC EB entry into force.

 The stepwise approach was envisioned through a proposal of all Transmission System Operators (TSOs) submitted for approval to all national regulatory authorities (NRAs) based on a cost-benefit analysis.